wxsd-sales/webex-far-end-camera-control/README.md

 ## Usage

+### Instant Connect Demo
 1. For the Instant Connect Demo, you can simply click start.
 2. Permissions are limited to CEC credentials in the live version.
 3. Once your meeting has been joined, you can dial a registered device.
 4. Once the device has answered the call, you can control its PTZ functions.

+### Controller Demo
 1. For the Controller Demo, you will need to be in an active meeting using your Webex client.
 2. You will be able to select a meeting you are currently a member of.
 3. You can dial a device (assuming you have permission).
 4. You can control the device once it has answered the invite call.

 ## Support